 Payment for environmental services (PES) schemes are market-based mechanisms that can provide additional, and potentially long-term, funding for conservation by providing financial incentives for certain land management practices that preserve benefits generated by natural systems (Redford and Adams, 2009).
 Over the last two decades, the number of PES programmes have expanded rapidly around the world, with over 550 active programmes covering watersheds, biodiversity and habitats, and forest and carbon (Salzman et al., 2018).
 In contrast to traditional grant-based funding, PES has the potential to provide steady, long-term funds for conservation (Hein et al., 2013).
 This potential is, however, contingent on the motivations of participants of a given scheme and their willingness to participate over the long-term (Fisher, 2012).
 There are many case studies that demonstrate successful PES projects (e.g., Clements and Milner-Gulland, 2015; Ingram et al., 2014; Jayachandran et al., 2016; Zheng et al., 2013), yet a lack of effective monitoring of PES programmes globally means there is still insufficient evidence that these market-based mechanisms provide a net benefit to nature (Ingram et al., 2014; Salzman et al., 2018).
 Although likely an important component of the conservation toolbox, and a potential source of stable, long-term funding for conservation, the development of PES projects should be careful, context-specific, and designed with robust monitoring to ensure long-term effectiveness (Hein et al., 2013; Redford and Adams, 2009).

 Another promising avenue for market-based environmental funding is private finance, the power of which is yet to be fully realised (Clark et al., 2018).
 This is largely because the environmental sector has thus far failed to provide projects that are investable, scalable, and low risk (McFarland, 2018).
-Leveraging of private sector finance is increasing, and is being achieved through a variety of mechanisms including 1) national development banks which provide credit and finance to underfunded areas of society (Torres and Zeidan, 2016); 2) blended finance, which combines public and private finance through traditional mechanisms such as public-private partnerships, and through more novel mechanisms including development finance institutions (Clark et al., 2018); 3) custom-built partnerships between the private sector and governments, civil society, and non-governmental organisations, for example the Tropical Landscapes Finance Facility (www.tlffindonesia.org) which provide long-term financing to support sustainable land use; 4) green bonds, which raise funds for projects that contribute to a more sustainable economy and deliver benefits to the environment (Sachs et al., 2019), 5) conservation finance, which is a broad term that describes financial solutions that deliver conservation gains and financial return for investors.
+Leveraging of private sector finance is increasing, and is being achieved through a variety of mechanisms including 1) national development banks which provide credit and finance to underfunded areas of society (Torres and Zeidan, 2016); 2) blended finance, which combines public and private finance through traditional mechanisms such as public-private partnerships, and through more novel mechanisms including development finance institutions (Clark et al., 2018); 3) custom-built partnerships between the private sector and governments, civil society, and non-governmental organisations, for example the Tropical Landscapes Finance Facility (www.tlffindonesia.org), which provide long-term financing to support sustainable land use; 4) green bonds, which raise funds for projects that contribute to a more sustainable economy and deliver benefits to the environment (Sachs et al., 2019), 5) conservation finance, which is a broad term that describes financial solutions that deliver conservation gains and financial return for investors.
 An undeveloped field, conservation finance has huge potential as a private sector investment opportunity that delivers conservation goals, using mechanisms such as substitute funds, marine protected area bonds, and conservation impact bonds (Huwyler et al., 2016); 6) carbon market instruments such as REDD+ and the Green Climate Fund (Sachs et al., 2019); 7) other ‘green finance’ mechanisms such as impact investing, fiscal policy, green central banking, and community-based green funds (Sachs et al., 2019).